 - Health Issues – Hip dysplasia, bloat, cold tail, PRA, & obesity

 The Labrador Retriever is an agreeable and friendly companion that remains a popular choice for families.
-Labs are highly social and have a love for all people, children, and animals alike, which explains their widespread popularity.
+Labs are highly social and love all people, children, and animals alike, which explains their widespread popularity.

 Labrador Personality and Temperament

 Pick your favorite term, the Labrador Retriever, Labrador, or just Lab.
 Whatever you call the breed, it is traditional a waterdog from Newfoundland, Canada.
 The Lab was used to catch waterfowl and is considered a fisherman’s best friend.